krzentner/language-world/data/gpt-3.5-turbo/chain_md/reach-4.md

-To reach to the target location reliably, the robot should perform the following steps:
+To reach the target location reliably, the robot should perform the following steps:

-1. Reach towards the target: We don't have any objects to manipulate, so we can just move the robot's gripper directly to the target location.
+    Steps:  1.
+Determine the position of the target location  2.
+Move the robot's arm to reach the target location First, the robot needs to determine the position of the target location.
+This can be done using sensors or input from the user.
-    - When the robot's gripper is not near the reach target, the robot should reach to goal.
+    Once the position of the target location is known, the robot can move its arm to reach the target location.
+The specific movements required will depend on the position and orientation of the target location and the capabilities of the robot's arm.
+The robot may need to move its arm up, down, left, right, forward, or backward, depending on the position of the target location.
+The robot may also need to adjust the orientation of its gripper to properly grasp or manipulate objects at the target location.